It’s time to leave the city and delve into the wonders of the Yorkshire countryside, with these amazing country pubs

 The Woolpack Country Inn

-Tucked in between Dewsbury and Huddersfield, and just 18 miles from Leeds, The Woolpack Country Inn is a pub packed full of history that’s well worth an extra bit of effort.
+Tucked in between Dewsbury and Huddersfield, and just 18 miles from Leeds, The Woolpack Country Inn is a pub packed full of history that’s well worth an extra bit of effort to get to.
 It’s been there since the 18th century, but the food is well up to today’s standards with plenty of favourites to devour, like belly pork or cottage pie.
 Wash it down with local ales and an extensive wine list.
 It’s perfect for a post-walk pitstop as they allow muddy boots and dirty dogs for any explorers too.

 The Woolpack Country Inn, Whitley Road, Whitley, West Yorkshire, WF10 0LZ.